-Buenos Aires, South America's most visited city is widely loved by artists and foreign visitors thanks to its multicultural agenda, street art and gastronomy.
-But how well does the Argentinian capital perform in rankings that study the capacity of cities to attract talent and investment?
-Is the city government doing a good job to protect the urban environment?
+Buenos Aires, Argentina’s capital and South America’s most visited city, is widely loved by artists and foreign visitors thanks to its multicultural agenda, street art and gastronomy.
+But how well does the city perform in rankings that study the capacity of cities to attract talent and investment?
+Is the city government doing a good job to protect the natural environment?
 How good is life quality in Buenos Aires and how attractive is Buenos Aires for digital nomads?

-How is Buenos Aires performing in terms of sustainability?
+How Buenos Aires performs in terms of sustainability

 Regarding environmental sustainability, Buenos Aires’ performance is average both globally and in the Latin American context.
 The Arcadis Sustainable Cities Index ranked Buenos Aires 80th in its 2016 study.
 The city ranked 63rd in the planet sub-index and even lower in the profit (82nd) and people sub-index (88th).